The Laird's Fair Lady

 "And what good is it if we can't enjoy ourselves once in a while?"

 There it is! he thought as he watched the corners of his wife's mouth droop.
 There's that pout!

-That particular facial expression had captivated him when they first met, but it was beginning to wear thin after their years of marriage.
+That particular facial expression had captivated him when they first met, but it was beginning to wear thin.

 The dinner and the pout were only the beginning.
 By the time the couple went to bed after the late-night news, Maureen had tried every weapon in her arsenal of female wiles.
 When Jim pointed the remote at the television and pressed the power button, he gave in at last.

 "All right," he sighed with resignation.
 "We'll go to Scotland."

 After landing in Edinburgh Airport, Jim MacLeod hired a car to take him and his wife to their hotel in the Old Town district of the city.
 After the couple checked into their hotel and freshened up, Maureen suggested they take a tour of the city before dinner.

 "But we're supposed to meet with Duncan Lundy tomorrow," she argued.
 "We might not have time to see the city before we're whisked off to your ancestral home."

 "We'll be here for a week.
 I'm sure our itinerary can accommodate ...."

 The pout again.
 How could a look he once thought so adorable have become so irritating?